 The solid state relay (SSR) used in the controller is a critical component for the precision temperature control.
-With SSR, the power can be switched at high speed with no noise and no life time limitation.
-Compared with electromechanical relay, however, SSR has one drawback.
-It generates heat when passing the current.
-SSR is made of semiconductor that has a limited conductance.
-When passing current, the heat will be produced from the resistance.
+With the SSR, the power can be switched at high speed with no noise and no life time limitation.
+However, compared with electromechanical relays, SSR's have one drawback.
+It generates heat when passing current.
+SSR's are made of semiconductors that have a limited conductance.
+When the SSR passes current, the heat will be produced from the resistance.
 Each ampere of current will produce about 1.3 watts of heat.
-When 15 Amp is passing through the controller, 20 watt of heat is produced in the controller.
+When 12 Amp is passing through the controller, 16 watt of heat is produced in the controller.
 As more heat is produced, the temperature inside the controller will rise.
-If it reaches to higher than 70 C, it can shorten the life or even damage some the components in the controller.
+If it reaches higher than 70 °C, it can shorten the life or even damage some other components in the controller.
 The temperature inside of the controller depends on the amplitude of the current, how long the controller needs to run at full power and the ambient temperature.